cpausmit/IntelROCCS/README.md

 * remove the least valuable data from the storage when the storage fills over a given level

 IntelROCCS is supposed to provide the necessary intelligence to optimize the resource usage at CMS.

+### Components

+So far implemented is the cache release.
+The package is called Detox (for site detoxification).